tmnguyen1403/Hopfield-Network/README.md

-## Recurrent Neural Network Program
+ds## Recurrent Neural Network Program

 This option involves choosing one of three network architectures: creating a Hopfield Network, or a Boltzmann Machine or a Restricted Boltzmann Machine.
 These are described below.